outfitcode/outfitcode.github.io/index.md

-## Outfit Code S.r.l.s.
+## Software development... with style!

+...and much more:

-- Mobile development
+- mobile development
-- Events photography
+- events photography
-- Training and presentations
+- training and presentations

 ### Contact us
 <A HREF="mailto:&#111;&#117;&#116;&#102;&#105;&#116;&#099;&#111;&#100;&#101;&#115;&#114;&#108;&#115;&#064;&#103;&#109;&#097;&#105;&#108;&#046;&#099;&#111;&#109;">&#111;&#117;&#116;&#102;&#105;&#116;&#099;&#111;&#100;&#101;&#115;&#114;&#108;&#115;&#064;&#103;&#109;&#097;&#105;&#108;&#046;&#099;&#111;&#109;</A>